-- a) To change the name of the Council in terms of Section 23 of the Local Government (Scotland) Act 1973. - b) To appoint the Convener and Depute Convener of the Council and to decide on their titles, in terms of Section 4 of the Local Government etc. (Scotland) Act 1994. - c) To appoint Committees in terms of Section 57 of the Local Government (Scotland) Act 1973. - d) To promote and oppose private legislation in terms of Section 82 of the Local Government (Scotland) Act 1973. - e) To set Council Tax in terms of Section 56(6) of the Local Government (Scotland) Act 1973. - f) To receive the certified abstract of the Council's annual accounts, in terms of the Local Authority Accounts (Scotland) Amendment Regulations 1988 and 1997. - g) To consider reports by the Head of Paid Service made under Section 4 of the Local Government and Housing Act 1989. - h) To consider reports by the Monitoring Officer under Section 5 of the Local Government and Housing Act 1989. - i) To decide whether or not to divide the Council's area into licensing divisions and to appoint members to the Licensing Board and Local Licensing Forum in terms of the Licensing (Scotland) Act 2005. - j) To determine planning applications for national developments as specified in the National Planning Framework. - k) To determine planning applications for major developments which are significantly contrary to the local development plan. - I) Approval of the Annual Treasury and Investment Strategy.
+- (a) To change the name of the Council in terms of Section 23 of the Local Government (Scotland) Act 1973. - (b) To appoint the Convener and Depute Convener of the Council and to decide on their titles, in terms of Section 4 of the Local Government etc. (Scotland) Act 1994. - (c) To appoint Committees in terms of Section 57 of the Local Government (Scotland) Act 1973. - (d) To promote and oppose private legislation in terms of Section 82 of the Local Government (Scotland) Act 1973. - (e) To set Council Tax in terms of Section 56(6) of the Local Government (Scotland) Act 1973. - (f) To receive the certified abstract of the Council's annual accounts, in terms of the Local Authority Accounts (Scotland) Amendment Regulations 1988 and 1997 - (g) The authority's functions with respect to the borrowing of money. - (h) To consider reports by the Head of Paid Service made under Section 4 of the Local Government and Housing Act 1989. - (i) To consider reports by the Monitoring Officer under Section 5 of the Local Government and Housing Act 1989. - (j) To decide whether or not to divide the Council's area into licensing divisions and to appoint members to the Licensing Board and Local Licensing Forum in terms of the Licensing (Scotland) Act 2005. - (k) Approval of the Annual Treasury and Investment Strategy relating to the borrowing of money by the Council and treasury management. - (I) The approval of reasons for the non-attendance of Members at meetings in accordance with Section 35 of the Local Government (Scotland) Act 1973. - (m) The approval of the Scheme of Member's Allowances and consideration of the entitlement of Members to such allowances.
+Such allowances will be paid in line with the Local Government (Scotland) Act 2004 (Remuneration) Regulations 2007 and the Local Government (Allowances and Expenses) (Scotland) Regulations 2007 as amended.

-- m) The approval of reasons for the non-attendance of Members at meetings in accordance with Section 35 of the Local Government (Scotland) Act 1973. - n) The approval of the Scheme of Member's Allowances and consideration of the entitlement of Members to such allowances.
-Such allowances will be paid in line with the Local Government (Scotland) Act 2004 (Remuneration) Regulations 2007 and the Local Government (Allowances and Expenses)(Scotland) Regulations 2007 as amended. - o) Any other function or remit which is, in terms of statute or other legal requirement, bound to be undertaken by the Council itself.
+(n) Any other function or remit which is, in terms of statute or other legal requirement, bound to be undertaken by the Council itself.

-Non Statutory Reservations
+Non-Statutory Reservations